VIT-OCW/CSE308/README.md

 8. Using VBScript, develop a web site for online counseling.
 9. Create a Text Editor using VBScript.
 10. Write a function that takes an integer value and returns the number with its digits reversed.
-For Ex.
+For ..Ex.
 Given the number 7631, the function should return 1367.
 Incorporate the function into a VBScript that reads a value from the user.
 Display the result in the status bar of the browser window.
 11. Create a server-side include file containing the AdRotator code to display 4 advertisements.
 12. Create an ASP application that allows the user to customize a web page.
 The application should consist of three ASP files:
 Ask the user name to login & read from a database to determine if the user is known.
 If the user is not known, second ASP file is loaded asking the user to choose their preference for foreground color, background color & image.
-Insert the new user & pREFERENCE to the database.
-Display the page customized according to the pREFERENCE selected.
+Insert the new user & preference to the database.
+Display the page customized according to the preference selected.
 If the user is known at login, the customized page should be displayed.
-13. Create an ASP application to display the students information from the Database
-Note: Only 5 student‟s information per page should be displayed.
-Use Previous & 55 Next to retrieve the rest of the information.
+13. Create an ASP application to display the students information from the Database ..Note: Only 5 student‟s information per page should be displayed.
+Use Previous & Next to retrieve the rest of the information.
 14. Create an ASP application for sending E-Mails using CDO.
 15. Design a web page for registering the following information into Oracle Database using ASP.
 Name